|

 is quite something else.

-This adagio is a trait of his performances of several Mozart Sonatas which
+This adage is a trait of his performances of several Mozart Sonatas which he recorded

 Hansen also found that the Compact Disc is inadequate to store the many dynamic